 You will need to have access at home to:

-- A laptop, computer which is connected to the internet
+- laptop, computer which is connected to the internet

 What we require of you as a learner?

-- Regular attendance is essential for you to succeed
+- regular attendance and punctuality is essential for you to succeed.